PowerShell for Admins

 Comparing SQL Server table schemas with PowerShell

 As a SQL Server DBA or SQL Server developer sometimes is necessary to know whether two tables have equal schemas or not.
 For example, a few months ago I had to consolidate two SQL Server instances in just one.
 One of the main problems were the collisions between Databases and Tables.
 I found out that both instances had Databases with equal name and the same thing happened with tables inside those databases.
+When consolidating databases is very important to make sure that users and apps will find the same schema they were used to find before consolidation, so in order to consolidate databases it will be necessary to find tables with different schemas, merge them and solve conflicts.

 Don Jones